GeneTrail 3.2

 with $p_{ij}$ as the estimated probability of $c_{ij}$ calculated based on the global distribution.
 We obtained a $p$-value for this $\chi$-squared statistic using Boost version 1.71.

-not i c d
+e not e i a b not i c d

 The $2\times 2$ contingency table used to test if pathway $p$ is more often found to be enriched in group $g$ compared to what is expected given all other groups.
 The variable $e$ represents cells in which pathway $p$ is enriched.
 The variable $i$ represents cells that are contained in group $g$.